 - other critical developments related to the company

 These notes are a critical piece of communication from the company to its shareholders and serve as a direct source of assessment of critical issues affecting the company and shareholders.

-With this we have come to an end to the current articles, which focuses on the importance of analysing quarterly results disclosures of a company.
+With this, we have come to an end to the current article, which focuses on the importance of analysing quarterly results disclosures of a company.
 To summarize, an investor should focus on the following key aspects while studying the quarterly reports:

 - Timing of results disclosure: delay in results disclosure should not be taken lightly

 - Independent auditor’s review report: should be read for all the key comments

 - Profit & loss account: focus more on the year till date (YTD) performance, next on the year on year (YoY) performance and least on the quarter on quarter (QoQ) performance

 - Balance sheet: mandatorily do the funds flow analysis

 - Cash flow statement: focus on the sources of cash inflow and outflow for the company